sanjayrawat1/bookshop/bookshop-deployment/README.md

 $ ./create-secrets.sh http://<external-ip>/realms/Bookshop
 ```

-#### Running Polar UI
+#### Running Bookshop UI
-Polar UI is a single-page application built with Angular and served by NGINX.
+Bookshop UI is a single-page application built with Angular and served by NGINX.

 Navigate to the kubernetes/platform/production/bookshop-ui folder, and run the following command to deploy bookshop-ui to production Kubernetes cluster: